-- 5.3.1 To the extent practical, training shall be documented, to include a description of the nature and extent of training undertaken, any assessment the trainee and outcome. - 5.3.2 For forensic specialties that have a strong academic foundation as a basis on which training and experience is based, the required knowledge and competency may be gained through a combination of mechanisms to include course work, workshops, and training courses. - 5.3.3 For forensic specialties where the required knowledge and competency is predominantly experience-based, this must be primarily gained through a formal training program that involves extensive peer-based review.
+- To the extent practical, training shall be documented, to include a 5.3.1 description of the nature and extent of training undertaken, any assessment of the trainee and outcome. - 5.3.2 For forensic specialties that have a strong academic foundation as a basis on which training and experience is based, the required knowledge and competency may be gained through a combination of mechanisms to include course work, workshops, and training courses. - 5.3.3 For certification bodies in the forensic specialties in which the required knowledge and competency is predominantly experience-based, the certificant applicant's education must have included a formal training program requiring extensive peer-based review.